RemitaNet/remita-inline-sdk-rrr-flutter/README.md

 By contributing to the Flutter library, you agree that your contributions will be licensed under its [MIT license](/LICENSE).

 ## Built Using

 - [flutter](https://flutter.dev/)
 - [flutter_inappwebview](https://pub.dev/packages/flutter_inappwebview)

+## Support
+Join our Slack channel at http://bit.ly/RemitaDevSlack For all other support needs, support@remita.net